mkidson/mkidson_obsidian_vault/MSc/To-Do files/First Draft Feedback.md

 # Chapter 1
 - [ ] Overall needs a change away from aviation to more general workplace environments, of which aviation is one
+- [ ] Get some better references for the intro
 - [ ] Go through Tanya's comments after rearranging
 - [ ] Introduction is about the "why" of the research
 - [ ] Need to talk about accelerator and reactor facilities' neutron fields